-Few days ago, on April the 23rd we were celebrating the World Book day.
-This day was designed by Unesco to celebrate reading in any form – from books and their authors to bookstores, libraries and other places that help with the distribution of this medium.
+A few days ago, on April the 23rd, we were celebrating the World Book Day.
+This day was designed by UNESCO to celebrate reading in any form – from books and their authors to bookstores, libraries and other places that help with the distribution of this medium.
 To contribute to this occasion, we went to explore a special book presentation at the Babylonia cultural center where Dimitris Iconomou published his new creation called “Με λένε Γιώργο” (My name is Giorgio).

 We also had the opportunity to have a little conversation with him before the beginning of the presentation:

 He introduce his book to us by saying that the keyword for its understanding is definitely Diversity.
 The story of the book was primarily inspired by people and their relationships, because as a humans we are all being so different – women, men, gays, lesbians, everybody, even people that have cancer or mothers that grown their children alone – we are all different in some way and everyone has his own story with his own problems.

 The main character of this book is a person called Giorgio, but it’s only a name since it could be John, Marta or anybody else.
 Giorgio is trying to tell his story to another person, so he can find some colleagues and make a group in order to make conversation easily.

 By writing of this book, Dimitris Iconomou wants to inspire people and to show how simple it is to tell your story to another person.
 None of us should be afraid to do this.
 This book has a lot of things in common with authors own life and his relations with friends and family.